achew012/A-Node-Adder/README.md

    MINIO_ROOT_PASSWORD=xxxxxxxx
    REACT_APP_SERVER_URL={ip address or domain}:{port}

-Create a folder call ./config

-copy your clearml.conf into the ./config folder

    ```

+2. Create a folder call ./config

+Copy your clearml.conf into the ./config folder

 ## TO RUN